tlswg/tls13-spec/draft-ietf-tls-tls13.md

 field and relies on the AEAD cipher to provide integrity for the length of the data.

 The AEAD output consists of the ciphertext output by the AEAD encryption operation.
-The length will generally be larger than TLSPlaintext.length, but by an amount that varies with the AEAD cipher.
-Since the ciphers might incorporate padding, the amount of overhead could vary with different TLSPlaintext.length values.
+The length will generally be larger than the TLSPlaintext.length plus (in application_data_padded records) any included padding, but by an amount that varies with the AEAD cipher.
+Since the ciphers themselves might incorporate padding, the amount of overhead could vary with different sizes of TLSPlaintext and (if present) padding.
 Symbolically,

-       AEADEncrypted = AEAD-Encrypt(write_key, nonce, plaintext,
+       AEADEncrypted = AEAD-Encrypt(write_key, nonce, cleartext of fragment, additional_data)
-                                    additional_data)

 In order to decrypt and verify, the cipher takes as input the key, nonce, the